cyberlibrarian/passlab/README.md

 The markov model simply creates mask patterns similar to what we saw in previous methods.
 It narrows down how many guesses we need to make.
 For short human created passwords, it is excellent and FAST.
 I usually try this up to 8 characters as a first or second attack.
 For long passwords or slow algorithms, other more advanced methods are better, but I will run this as my last attempt and let it run for a week or longer.

 ```
-hashcat.bin -O -w 4 -a 3 -m 1000 --username lab1.txt
+~/hashcat/hashcat.bin -O -w 4 -m 1000 --username -a 3 lab2-ntlm
 ```

+While this is running you can hit "b" for bypass to skip to the next pattern predicted by the Markov model.
+This is helpful for estimating how long each length of password will take to guess.

+For a AWS EC2 g4dn.xlarge with a single Telsa T4 GPU:

-Everything up to 8 chars will take about 10 minutes
+- Everything up to 8 chars will take about 10 minutes

-The next 9 chars will take 6 hours
+- The next 9 chars will take 6 hours
-The next 10 chars will take 10 days
+- The next 10 chars will take 10 days

 ## Section 3: Challenges